 Aluminum anodizing is an electrochemical process that involves coating an aluminum surface with a wear-resistant oxide layer.
 On anodizing the aluminum parts, it becomes durable, corrosion-resistant, wear-resistant, and better in aesthetic terms.
 Anodizing aluminum parts is a different finishing technique.
-Unlike others, the addition of the protective covers to the material is during the anodization process.
+Unlike others, the addition of protective covers to the material is during the process.

-Types of Anodizing Process?
+Types of Anodizing Process

 Type 1 anodizing of aluminum is also called the “light” type.
 The process involves putting the aluminum part in a tank containing chromic acid, with the aluminum part acting as the anode.

 It involves the use of higher voltage and a strong acid (sulfuric acid).
-It is also known as hard anodizing and ideal for making heavy wear parts.
+It is also known as hard anodizing and is ideal for making heavy wear parts.